Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Empirical Results

 \subsection{Measuring the Time-Varying Degree of Market Efficiency}

-Following the methods described in Section \ref{subsec: tv_var}, we first verify that the TV-VAR model is more appropriate than the traditional, time-invariant VAR model.
+Following the methods described in Section \ref{ei_sec3}, we first verify that the TV-VAR model is more appropriate than the traditional, time-invariant VAR model.
 In particular, we estimate the time-invariant VAR model with the whole sample and then apply \citetapos{hansen1992a} parameter constancy test to investigate whether the time-invariant model is a better fit for our data.

-In order to select the lag lengths, we adopt the BIC (\citet{schwarz1978edm}).
+In order to select the lag lengths, we adopt the Bayesian information criterion (see \citet{schwarz1978edm}).
 Table \ref{ei_table3} presents the time-invariant VAR estimates and \citetapos{hansen1992a} joint parameter constancy test statistics (in the last row, ``$L_C$'').
 For our time-invariant VAR model, the parameter constancy test rejects the null hypothesis of constancy at the 1\% significance level against the alternative hypothesis that the parameter variation follows a random-walk process.
 These results suggest that the time-invariant VAR model does not apply to our data and that the TV-VAR model is a better fit.

-Our measure of market efficiency captures how much the observed market deviates from an efficient one.
+Our measure of market efficiency captures how much the observed market deviates from an efficient market.
 Thus, we can clarify how the underlying market evolves by examining the degree of change over time.
 As mentioned in Section \ref{ei_sec3}, we focus on the TV-VAR model and the amount of market efficiency associated with this model.
 Once again, the deviation from efficient conditions in these futures markets is measured by (\ref{dist}), the spectral norm.
 If $\zeta_{t}=0$ for time $t$, the two futures markets are jointly efficient.